A descent principle for compactly supported extensions of functors: Cd-structures and dimension functions

-such that for $X$ in $\textup{Obj}(\X)$, $\dim(X) = -1$ if and only if $X$ is isomorphic to $\emptyset$. \end{defn} \begin{defn} For $\X$ a category with a dimension function, a cd-structure $P$ is compatible with the dimension function if there is cd-structure $P' \subseteq P$ such that for every distinguished square of the form (\ref{distsquare}) in $P'$ we have $\dim(A)\leq \dim(X)$, $\dim(Y)\leq \dim(X)$ and $\dim(B)<\dim(X)$, and and such that for every square of the form (\ref{distsquare}) in $P$, the sieve $\langle i,p \rangle$ contains a simple $P'$-cover. \end{defn}
+such that for $X$ in $\textup{Obj}(\X)$, $\dim(X) = -1$ if and only if $X$ is isomorphic to $\emptyset$. \end{defn} \begin{defn} For $\X$ a category with a dimension function, a cd-structure $P$ is compatible with the dimension function if there is cd-structure $P' \subseteq P$ such that for every distinguished square of the form (\ref{eq:dist_square}) in $P'$ we have $\dim(A)\leq \dim(X)$, $\dim(Y)\leq \dim(X)$ and $\dim(B)<\dim(X)$, and and such that for every square of the form (\ref{eq:dist_square}) in $P$, the sieve $\langle i,p \rangle$ contains a simple $P'$-cover. \end{defn}

 \begin{defn} Let $\X$ be a category with a cd-structure $P$.
-A simplicial presheaf $F$ on $X$ is called c-excisive with respect to $P$ if for every distinguished square the square of simplicial sets
+A simplicial presheaf $F$ on $\X$ is called c-excisive with respect to $P$ if for every distinguished square the square of simplicial sets

 is a homotopy pullback square.
-If $\X$ has an initial object, then the simplicial presheaf $F$ is called excisive with respect to $P$ if it is c-excisive and $F(\emptyset)$ is contractible (this is called a flasque presheaf in \cite{voevodsky} ). \end{defn} We define two classes of morphisms of simplicial presheaves. \begin{defn} For $\X$ a category with a Grothendieck topology $\tau$, a morphism of simplicial presheaves $f:F \to G$ on $\X$ is called a $\tau$-local equivalence if \begin{itemize} \item[(a)] the morphism of associated sheaves of sets $(\pi_0F)^\sharp \to (\pi_0G)^\sharp $ induced by $f$ is an isomorphism, \item[(b)] for any object $X$ of $\X$, 0-simplex $x\in F(X)$ and $n\geq 1$, the induced morphism of associated sheaves
+If $\X$ has an initial object, then the simplicial presheaf $F$ is called excisive with respect to $P$ if it is c-excisive and $F(\emptyset)$ is contractible (this is called a flasque presheaf in \cite{voevodsky} ).
+For $\C$ an $\infty$-category, we call an $\infty$-presheaf $F$ on $\X$ excisive if it sends distinguished squares to pullbacks in $\C$.
+If $\X$ has an initial object $\emptyset$ and $\C$ a terminal object $*$, then we call $F$ excisive if it is c-excisive and $F(\emptyset) \simeq *$. \end{defn} We define two classes of morphisms of simplicial presheaves, following the terminology in \cite{voevodsky}. \begin{defn} For $\X$ a category with a Grothendieck topology $\tau$, a morphism of simplicial presheaves $f:F \to G$ on $\X$ is called a $\tau$-local equivalence if \begin{itemize} \item[(a)] the morphism of associated sheaves of sets $(\pi_0F)^\sharp \to (\pi_0G)^\sharp $ induced by $f$ is an isomorphism, \item[(b)] for any object $X$ of $\X$, 0-simplex $x\in F(X)$ and $n\geq 1$, the induced morphism of associated sheaves of sets

-on $\X/X$ is an isomorphism. \end{itemize} \end{defn} \begin{defn} For $\X$ a category and $Q$ a commutative square of the form (\ref{distsquare}), the simplicial presheaf $K_Q$ on $\X$ is the homotopy pushout of simplicial presheaves
+on $\X/X$ is an isomorphism. \end{itemize} \end{defn} \begin{defn} For $\X$ a category and $Q$ a commutative square of the form (\ref{eq:dist_square}), the simplicial presheaf $K_Q$ on $\X$ is the homotopy pushout of simplicial presheaves